rehierl/html-outliner-spec/outliner-chapter.md

 *associate a node with a section*

-* (step 4.11) on exit with the current section - issue is 'on exit'
+* (step 4.11) on exit with the current section - issue is 'on exit' and what the current section at that time is

 ## [4.3.9 Headings and sections](https://w3c.github.io/html/sections.html#headings-and-sections)